Last updated on May 29th, 2023

-And it becomes one kind of pressure of your personal and family life, that you won’t be able to keep up.
-Even, your blog topic and writing quality go down as a result your readers leave in droves.
+And it becomes one kind of pressure on your personal and family life, that you won’t be able to keep up with.
+Even though your blog topic and writing quality go down as a result your readers leave in droves.

 NOTE: I only recommend daily blogging if you have a good team or have a long purpose.

 Anyway, if you blog one or two posts per week that simply won’t hurt you.
-But anything longer than that definitely hurts your quality that simply has no benefits at all.
+But anything longer than that definitely hurts your quality which simply has no benefits at all.

 FAQ: How Often Should You Blog